staruth0/reepls-web/brainstorm.md

 - Inplace solution for empty id; just return an empty array but this whould be a temporary solution
 - Too many requests(eg AuthorSuggestions)

-- Popup when token expires
+- Popup when token expires (This should not happen regurlaly - current keeps trying to refresh token and is stuck and freezes the app)

 useUser, subscribe + listen to authState,